 Smart meters record the amount of the product (electricity, water, etc.) consumed over time.
 They differ from traditional utility meters in that they are electronic and can talk to a central computer system.

-Because the smart meter antenna usually is located outside the home, people are much farther away from the source of RF waves than some other possible sources of exposure to RF radiation, such as personal cell phones and cordless phones.
 In addition, walls between the person and the smart meter’s antenna further reduce the amount of RF energy exposure.
-This means that the amount of RF radiation that someone would be exposed to from a smart meter is probably much lower than the amount that they would be exposed to from other sources.
+This means the amount of RF radiation that someone would be exposed to from a smart meter is probably much lower than the amount they would be exposed to from other sources.

 Can smart meters cause cancer?

-RF radiation is classified by the International Agency for Research on Cancer (IARC), as “possibly carcinogenic to humans.”
+- RF radiation is classified by the International Agency for Research on Cancer (IARC) as “possibly carcinogenic to humans.”
 This is based on the finding of a possible link in at least one study between cell phone use and a specific type of brain tumor.
-Because RF radiation is a possible carcinogen, and smart meters give off RF radiation, it is possible that smart meters could increase cancer risk.
-Still, it isn’t clear what risk, if any there might be from living in a home with a smart meter.

-It would be nearly impossible to conduct a study to prove or disprove a link between living in a house with smart meters and cancer because people have so many sources of exposure to RF and the level of exposure from this source is so small.
-Because, the amount of RF radiation you could be exposed to from a smart meter is much less than what you could be exposed to from a cell phone, it is very unlikely that living in a house with a smart meter increases risk of cancer.
-The World Health Organization has promised to conduct a formal assessment of the risks from RF exposure but this report is not yet available.
+It would be nearly impossible to conduct a study to prove or disprove a link between smart meters and cancer because people have so many sources of exposure to RF and the level of exposure from this source is so small.
+Because the amount of RF radiation you could be exposed to from a smart meter is much less than what you could be exposed to from a cell phone, it is very unlikely that living in a house with a smart meter increases cancer risk.

-See Microwaves, Radio Waves, and Other Types of Radiofrequency Radiation and Cellular Phones for more information about the link between RF radiation and cancer risk.
+See Radiofrequency (RF) Radiation and Cellular Phones for more information about the possible link between RF radiation and cancer risk.

 Could smart meters cause health problems in cancer survivors?